reqT/reqT/docs/lab2.md

 ## Task 2: Create a Release Plan

-* Create a node in your tree called `Section: ReleasePlan1` and select the node.
+* Create a placeholder node in your tree with this entity: `* Section: ReleasePlanSimple`

-* Load into the editor the script from menu `Templates -> Release plan - simple` and study the code.
-What is maximized?
+* Load into the editor the script from menu `Templates -> Release planning 1: small problem` and study the model.
+Assume that we want to maximize the benefit of the next release.
 Discuss how easy it would be for you to manually find an optimal release plan.
-How would you go about solving this constraint problem if you were using pen and paper?
+How would you go about solving this constraint problem if you were using just pen and paper?

 * Run the script and store the result in your tree by choosing the menu `Tree -> Replace node with Scala model in editor` *Ctrl+Shift+R*